1988 Cleveland Browns season

 The 1988 Cleveland Browns season was the team's 39th season with the National Football League.

-Despite taking the Browns to the playoffs for the fourth consecutive year, head coach Marty Schottenheimer was fired at the end of the 1988 season.
+Despite taking the Browns to the playoffs for the fourth consecutive year, head coach Marty Schottenheimer resigned at the end of the 1988 season.
 He left the Browns having compiled a record of 44–27 (a 62% winning percentage) with the team.
 (Schottenheimer would later go through a similar scenario with the San Diego Chargers: they fired him after the 2006 season, during which the Chargers posted a 14–2 record and then lost their first playoff game.)
 The Browns finished the season with a 10–6 record, tied for second place in the AFC Central with the Houston Oilers.
 The Browns were awarded second place by posting a better division record than the Oilers.
 The Browns clinched a playoff berth for the 4th straight season.
 In the playoffs, they lost to the Oilers in the Wild Card game, 24–23.
 As of 2023, this remains the last time the Browns swept the Steelers.